The five stars

 The red flag displaying five yellow five-branched stars in the canton was officially adopted in 1949, on the day the republic was founded.
 Let us notice that the four little stars are in a semicircle and oriented towards the biggest one, as to underline their relationship around a single central point.

-According to official sources, red symbolizes the blood of the heroes who died during the Chinese revolution.
+Red and yellow are the traditional colours of the Imperial China.
+However, according to official sources, red symbolizes the blood of the heroes who died during the Chinese revolution.
 Yellow is associated with the history and culture of the Chinese people.
-Nevertheless, the colours of the flag seem to have been inspired by the flag of the former Soviet Union.
+Nevertheless, it would seem that the colours of the flag have been inspired by the flag of the former Soviet Union.

-Still according to official sources, the large star represents the common programme of the Chinese Communist Party while the four smaller ones appear as the social classes unified under its aegis: workers, peasants, petty bourgeois and capitalists in favour of the Party.
+Still according to official sources, the large star represents the common programme of the Chinese Communist Party while the four smaller ones appear as the social classes gathered under its leadership: workers, peasants, petty bourgeois and capitalists in favour of the Party.
 Other classifications were suggested that all depict the people's unity under the authority of the Party.